Monty Python and the Holy Grail: Spamalot

 The film was adapted as the 2005 Tony Award-winning Broadway musical Spamalot.
 Written primarily by Idle, the stage show offers a revised plot, while retaining many jokes from the film.

 In May 2018, 20th Century Fox green-lit a film adaptation of the musical.
 Idle would write the screenplay and stage director Casey Nicholaw would direct.
 Slated to begin filming in early 2019, production was delayed as a result of the acquisition of 20th Century Fox by The Walt Disney Company.
 The project announced a move to Paramount Pictures on January 6, 2020, with Idle and Nicholaw still attached as writer and director, and Dan Jinks joining as a producer.
 However, in 2021, Idle confirmed on his Twitter account that the film would not be made because two of his former colleagues opposed it.

-A Broadway revival began previews on October 31, 2023 at the St. James Theatre, with an official opening night of November 16, 2023.
+A Broadway revival began previews on October 31, 2023, at the St. James Theatre, with an official opening night of November 16, 2023.

 In 2013, the Pythons lost a legal case to Mark Forstater, the film's producer, owing a combined £800,000 in legal fees and back royalties to Forstater for the derivative work of Spamalot.
 To help cover the cost of these royalties and fees, the group arranged and performed in a stage show, Monty Python Live (Mostly), held at the O_{2} Arena in London in July 2014.

+Games

+In 1996, the film adapted into the computer game Monty Python & the Quest for the Holy Grail.
+In 2022, tabletop role-playing game company Exalted Funeral launched a Kickstarter for Monty Python's Cocurricular Mediaeval Reenactment Programme, an RPG mostly based on Holy Grail while taking elements from other Monty Python productions, such as Spam, the giant foot from Flying Circus, the Judean revolutionaries from Life of Brian, and the Grim Reaper from The Meaning of Life.
+The game was released in 2025, and won two Silver Awards at the ENNIE Awards.